-If a student is suspended pending an expulsion hearing, the school will follow the suspension policy and procedure, and on the Suspension Notice Form will identify that the suspension is pending an expulsion hearing.
+If a student is suspended pending an expulsion, long-term alternative placement, or long-term suspension, the school will follow the suspension policy and procedure, and on the Suspension Notice Form will identify that the suspension is pending a disciplinary hearing.

-When a student's misbehavior warrants a Level 4 Response, the principal immediately must notify the Student Services Department and, if the student has a disability, the Special Education Services Department.
-If a suspected controlled substance is involved, Albertville Police Department must be notified.
+When a student's misbehavior warrants a Level IV Response, the principal immediately must notify the Student Services Director and, if the student has a disability, the Special Education Director.
+If a suspected controlled substance is involved, the Albertville Police Department must be notified.